sgocisf/member_contributions/README.md

 1. Open this CSV in Excel.
 Freeze the first row and column if you like to review.
 (Place the cursor in cell B2 and View/Freeze Panes)

-1. Adjust the columm widths.
+1. Adjust the columm widths (select all cells and double click any column heading border).
 Bold what you like, and print to PDF.
 I say print because that lets you organize the layout better than "Save as PDF"

 ## How would I create a virtual env for python?